placidapp/placid-android/README.md

 }
 ```

-Now, add the Placid dependeny to your application level .gradle file:
+Now, add the Placid dependency to your application level .gradle file:
 ```groovy
 dependencies {
     ...